seanyoungberg/ps-aws-lab-cnf-eks/README.md

 helm install mycn cnv3 --values eks-h.yaml
 ```

-# cnv3
+# extras
+## cbug in 10.2.0-c367
-with the release c367 there is a bug which results in failed panorama pushed commit.
+in the panos 10.2.0-c367 there is a [bug PAN-187106](https://jira-hq.paloaltonetworks.local/browse/PAN-187106) which results in failed panorama pushed commit.
 To workaround it exec into both mps
 ```
 kubectl exec -it cnv3fw1-sts-0-0 -- bash
 kubectl exec -it cnv3fw1-sts-1-0 -- bash